pymc-devs/pymc/docs/source/contributing/review_pr_pymc_examples.md

 * Avoiding mentioning good things from the PR or not thanking the PR author.
 * Being cryptic or writing badly

-## 3. Review the content and code
+## 3. Review the code and supporting text
-* Check the intended level of the notebook. beginner notebooks should sacrifice performance for the sake of clarity without even needing an explanation, intermediate and advanced ones should not.
+* Check the intended level of the notebook, both when it comes to code and to text. i.e. beginner notebooks should sacrifice performance for the sake of clarity without even needing an explanation, intermediate and advanced ones should not.
 * In all cases, however, remember that this code is written to be read!
   There is little to gain from obscure one-liners and much to lose, even in intermediate or advanced notebooks.
 If some code is necessary but not very relevant and you think takes up too much space, hide that cell/input/output under a toggle button.
+* Make sure that the text is relevant, it explains the code blocks when needed and is up to date with the code.
 * Check diffs and output on ReviewNB

 ## 4. Review the styling and formatting